 The Shift: One Nurse, Twelve Hours, Four Patients' LivesAlgonquin Books #ad - In the span of twelve hours, life-altering treatment decisions made, lives can be lost, and dreams fulfilled or irrevocably stolen.
 Algonquin Books of Chapel Hill.
 The shift is one nurse's story, but it contains elements of every nurse's experience.
 The wall street journal practicing nurse and new york times columnist Theresa Brown invites us to experience not just a day in the life of a nurse but all the life that happens in just one day on a busy teaching hospital’s cancer ward.

-The Shift: One Nurse, Twelve Hours, Four Patients' Lives #ad - By shift’s end, we have witnessed something profound about hope and humanity.
+By shift’s end, we have witnessed something profound about hope and humanity.
 An engrossing human drama.
 Unfolding in real time—under the watchful eyes of this dedicated professional and insightful chronicler of events—The Shift gives an unprecedented view into the individual struggles as well as the larger truths about medicine in this country.

 Diagnosis: Solving the Most Baffling Medical MysteriesBroadway Books #ad - A middle-aged woman returns to her doctor, after visiting two days earlier with a mild rash on the back of her hands.
 It lets them see what doctors see, feel the uncertainty they feel—and experience the thrill when the puzzle is finally solved.
 Sanders shows how making the right diagnosis requires expertise, painstaking procedure, and sometimes a little luck.